All Hallows Catholic High School

-The All Hallows Design & Technology department consists of 7 specialist teachers and 2 specialist technicians who have a love & passion for Technology.
+The All Hallows Design & Technology department consists of 7 specialist teachers and 1 specialist technician who have a love & passion for Technology.

 Our goal has always been, and will continue to be, to pass on this passion and love for our subjects to our students.
 We want to inspire future generations.
 We believe that Design & Technology at its best is about creative practical problem solving and innovation.
 Both of which play a huge part in improving human existence.